Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     ncn# IMS_SSH_PORT=22
     ```

-8. Connect to the IMS debug shell.
+1. Connect to the IMS debug shell.

-    To access the debug shell, SSH to the container using the private key that matches the public key used to create the IMS Job.
+    To access the debug shell, SSH to the container using the private key that matches the public key used to create the IMS job.

     > **IMPORTANT:** The following command will not work when run on a node within the Kubernetes cluster.